nismod/Africa-transport-database/README.md

 The spatially explicit, harmonized AfTS-Db is publicly available and can be explored [here](https://doi.org/10.5281/zenodo.15527231).
 These files can be easily accessed, visualized, and manipulated using standard GIS applications such as QGIS or ArcGIS.
 <br/><br/>

-This research has been supported by the **Climate Compatible Growth (CCG)** program funded by the UK Foreign, Commonwealth and Development Office [FCDO] (https://devtracker.fcdo.gov.uk/programme/GB-GOV-1-300125/summary).
+This research has been supported by the **Climate Compatible Growth (CCG)** program funded by the UK Foreign, Commonwealth and Development Office ([FCDO](https://devtracker.fcdo.gov.uk/programme/GB-GOV-1-300125/summary)).

 ## About the scripts
 All the scripts used to create the datasets are available and free to use in the [**scripts folder**](https://github.com/nismod/Africa-transport-database/tree/main/scripts), ensuring replicability of the database.
 Most of them represent simple cleaning and validation (in the [**preprocess**](https://github.com/nismod/Africa-transport-database/tree/main/scripts/preprocess) folder) or plots and figures (in the [**maps and stats**](github.com/nismod/Africa-transport-database/tree/main/scripts/maps%20and%20stats) and [**plot**](https://github.com/nismod/Africa-transport-database/tree/main/scripts/plot) folders) reproduction codes. <br/>